qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 In the :guilabel:`Properties` window:

-* Select the :guilabel:`Style` tab at the extreme left:
+* Select the :guilabel:`Symbology` tab at the extreme left:

 .. image:: img/layer_properties_style.png
    :align: center